 The Audit Committee’s primary function is to assist the Board of Directors in fulfilling their financial and compliance oversight responsibilities.
 The Audit Committee reviews audit reports to ensure internal controls and sound financial management.
 The committee has a direct relationship with the outside auditors ensuring an open and transparent process and direct reporting of the outside auditors to the Board.
 The committee is a sub-committee of the Board.

-The Awards Committee selects and coordinates the awards presented at AMIA meetings including the Student Paper Award Competition and working group awards.
+The ultimate responsibility for AMIA Awards rests with the Board of Directors.
+The Board appoints the Awards Committee to select and coordinate the awards presented at AMIA meetings including the Student Paper Award Competition and working group awards.
 Award details are maintained in separate documents maintained by the AMIA office.
-The committee reports to the Executive Committee.

 Diversity, Equity and Inclusion Committee